-Construction of sender cells
+Construction of sender cell

-Distributing computation for a large circuit across many individual cells requires some form cell-cell signaling.
-Bacterial cells commonly communicate using quorum sensing, where small molecules are produced by expression of particular enzymes in one cell and diffuse into another cell expressing an protein sensor that converts concentration of the molecule into a transcriptional output.
-To construct the distributed MD5 circuit, we required 4 orthogonal cell-cell communication signals.
+Next, we developed a set cell-cell signaling channels, which are required for communication between cells in our distributed computation framework.
+We required four orthogonal communication channels, each consisting of a defined synthesis pathway expressed in a “sender” converting promoter flux into concentration of a diffusible small molecule and a transcriptional sensor expressed in a “receiver” cell that can convert the small molecule concentration back into promoter flux.
 To this end, we constructed 4 sender:receiver devices based on four molecules: OC6 (Lux), OHC14 (Cin), pC-HSL (Rpa), and DAPG.
-These molecules were chosen for their relative ease of production and the availability of high performance sensors in the Marionette sensor array.
+These molecules were chosen for their relative ease of production and the availability of high performance sensors within the Marionette sensor array (Supplementary Figures 4 and 5).

-The original sensor array in YJP_MKC173 only contained 7 sensors, of which only 1 sensed a molecule that could be easily synthesized, and the sensor array was placed in the att5 landing pad leaving only 2 landing pads available.
-To address these issues, we moved the Marionette sensor array, a cluster of 12 optimized sensors, by phage transduction into an E. coli MG1655 strain containing 3 empty landing pads with a AraC (AF_MKCXXX) knockout to reduce leakage, creating JAI_MKC300.
-This provided two key advantages.
-First, the sensor array contains excellent sensors for Lux, Cin, and DAPG eliminated the need to clone different sensors into particular strains (RpaR was cloned alongside the circuit in whenever necessary).
-Second, the sensor array was placed outside of a landing pad, freeing up all 3 landing pads for subsequent genome integrations.
+Our “sender” devices consisted of an insulated cassette composed an a PTac promoter, ribozyme, one or more synthesis genes, and a downstream terminator (Fig 2D).
+Our “receiver” cells (rLux, rCin, rRpa, rDAPG) consisted of an inducible promoter responsive to given sender device and output YFP cassette (Fig 2D).
+To simplify downstream circuit and receiver cell construction, we moved the Marionette sensor array, which already included optimized sensors for OC6, OHC12, and DAPG, into an E. coli MG1655 delta AraC strain containing 3 empty landing pads and placed it outside of the landing pads (JAI_MKC300), freeing up all the landing pads for integration (Figure 2D, Supplementary Figures 4 and 5, Materials and Methods).
+Note the RpaR sensor was not in this array and was cloned alongside any constructs that required it (Figure 2D).
+All sender and receiver constructs were integrated into the genomic attB2 landing pad, except for the DAPG synthesis device which was placed on a p15a plasmid to enable sufficient expression levels (Fig 2D).

-Insulated “sender” characterization cassettes composed of a PTac promoter, ribozyme, RBS, 1 or more genes required for synthesis of the particular molecule, and a terminator were used to produce a molecule.
-4 “receiver” cells (rLux, rCin, rRpa, rDAPG) consisting of a single inducible promoter driving YFP were used to assay molecule production.
-Briefly, sender cells were inoculated into M9 media and grown into stationary, induced overnight with an appropriate amount of IPTG, then diluted and cultured for 4 more hours before collected the supernatant.
-The supernatant was then mixed with receiver cells to assay the amount of molecule left in the media and generate a response function for each sender:receiver pair.
+To characterize our sender:receiver channels, sender cells were inoculated into M9 media and grown into stationary, induced overnight with varying amounts of IPTG, then diluted and cultured for four more hours before collecting the supernatant (Materials and Methods).
+The supernatant was then mixed with receiver cells to assay the amount of molecule left in the media and generate a response function for each sender:receiver pair (Materials and Methods).

-We were able to generate good response functions for expressing Lux, Cin, and Rpa by expressing their corresponding synthesis genes from the genome.
-[MENTION HAORONG RBS] pC-HSL (Rpa) is synthesized via 3-step pathway where the 1st step results in conversion of Tyrosine to p-Coumarate.
-We initially found synthesis of a pC-HSL in M9 to be too low to be usable [supplementary figure ].
-To optimize production, we tested different concentrations of p-Coumaric acid to boost overall yield of pC-HSL [supplementary figure w/ heatmaps].
-Ultimately, we found 100nM of the precursor gave optimal expression and used this concentration in all experiments requiring Rpa production.
-To synthesize DAPG, we used a previously characterized plasmid [chunbo paper] with no modification other than swapping the promoter as necessary. [need to mention origin swap somewhere]
+We were able to generate good response functions for expressing Lux, Cin, Rpa, and DAPG with each channel displaying a >50 fold dynamic range (Figure 2E, Supplementary Figure 6).
+However, we initially found synthesis of a pC-HSL in M9 to be too low to be usable (Supplementary Figure 7). pC-HSL is synthesized via 3-step pathway where the first step results in conversion of Tyrosine to p-Coumarate.
+To optimize production, we tested different concentrations of exogenously added p-Coumarate to boost overall yield of pC-HSL (Supplementary Figure 7).
+Ultimately, we found 100nM of the precursor gave optimal expression and used this concentration in all experiments requiring pC-HSL production (Fig 2E).
+To synthesize DAPG, we used a previously characterized plasmid with no modification other than swapping the promoter as necessary [cite chunbo lou paper].